 *Experience managing editorial budgets and working with freelancers

-This is a fixed term contract, part time from November, full time in February, and part-time until mid March.
+This is a fixed term contract: full time in February, and part-time until mid March 2018.
+Candidates must also be available for planning and commissioning November 2017 - January 2018.
 The fee is AU$4,000.

 Please email email@example.com with your CV and covering letter.

 *Application deadline midnight (GMT) Sunday 22 October.* (Mon 23 October @ 9:30am, SA time)